 Effect On Oral Health During Puberty

-At puberty, girls start to experience the production of estrogen and later progesterone from the ovarian egg development that continues throughout their reproductive life.
+At Puberty, girls begin to experience the production of estrogen and, later, progesterone, which is initiated by ovarian egg development and continues throughout their reproductive life.

-Higher hormone levels increase blood flow that can make your teeth and gums sensitive and more susceptible to irritation, bacteria, and plaque around the gumline that trigger symptoms of Gingivitis.
+Higher hormone levels can increase blood flow, making your teeth and gums more sensitive to irritation, bacteria, and plaque around the gum line, which can trigger symptoms of Gingivitis.

 Menopause And Oral Health